 Exercise

-Importance of exercise for people living with dementia
+The importance of exercise for people living with dementia

 Early on after a diagnosis of dementia, people may not experience any significant difficulties with forms of exercise and keeping fit that they may have previously enjoyed.
 Exercise may be something that you’ve always enjoyed, and can still enjoy, doing together.